tslight/cpick/README.md

 ![img](./cpick.gif "Curses List Picker")

-*Pick items from a list with a nice TUI.*
+*Pick items from a list with a nice TUI, & comfy Vi keybindings.*

 ## INSTALLATION